 Historic Base Ball at Old World Wisconsin

 The Eagle Diamonds, based on the 1860s Waukesha Diamonds team, which organized in 1868 and played through the 1870s, formed in 2005 at Old World Wisconsin.
-The team completed its eighth season of play in 2012.
+The team will begin its tenth season of play in 2014.
 Competing in well-documented uniforms inspired by those worn by the original 1860s Waukesha Diamonds, the players use the same rules of that era.
 With its unkempt field, underhand pitching and no gloves, the scores can be extremely high.
 The Eagle Diamonds are joined by the Greenbush Dead Citys, The Milwaukee Cream Citys and the Milwaukee Grays as charter members of the 19th-Century Base Ball Clubs of Wisconsin.